2021 Best English Language & Literature Colleges for Non-Traditional Students in District of Columbia

 Best English Language & Literature Schools for Non-Traditional Students

 Georgetown University tops the 2021 list of our schools in District of Columbia that are best for non-traditional english language & literature students.
-Located in the city of Washington, Georgetown is a private not-for-profit college with a fairly large student population.
+Located in the large city of Washington, Georgetown is a private not-for-profit school with a very large student population.
 Georgetown also took the #1 spot in our Best Colleges for English Language & Literature in District of Columbia rankings.

-About 0.2% of Georgetown students default on their loans in three years, which is lower than average.
-There are approximately 4,343 students at Georgetown that take at least one class online.
+The school has a low student loan default rate of 0.2%.
+Approximately 4,343 students take at least one class online at Georgetown.
 About 5,553 of the students at Georgetown are attending part time.

 George Washington University comes in at #2 in this year's ranking.
 Located in the city of Washington, GWU is a private not-for-profit college with a fairly large student population.
 GWU also made our Best Colleges for English Language & Literature in District of Columbia list, coming in at #2.

 Howard University comes in at #3 in this year's ranking.
-Located in the city of Washington, Howard is a private not-for-profit school with a large student population.
+Located in the large city of Washington, Howard is a private not-for-profit college with a fairly large student population.
 Howard did well in our major quality rankings, too.
 It placed #3 on our Best Colleges for English Language & Literature in District of Columbia list.

 The school has a low student loan default rate of 2.7%.
-There are approximately 9,719 students at Howard that take at least one class online.
-1,009 students are part time.
+Approximately 9,719 students take at least one class online at Howard.
+There are roughly 1,009 part time students in attendance at Howard.

 The Integrated Postsecondary Education Data System (IPEDS) from the National Center for Education Statistics (NCES), a branch of the U.S. Department of Education (DOE) serves as the core of the rest of our data about colleges.